aws-powertools/powertools-lambda-python/python/README.md

     ...
 ```

 By default, `log_metrics` doesn't call the decorated function.
-If you want to use Metrics middleware only (no Tracer), use `call_function` parameter to explicitly call your function handler and capture all metrics before printing to logs.
+If you want to use Metrics middleware only (no Tracer), use `call_function` parameter to explicitly call your function handler to capture all metrics before printing to logs.

 ```python
 ...